Siromanec/rag-for-basic-military-training/README.md

 ## Creating the index for image retrieval

-1. Extract images from the PDF
+1. Extract images from the PDFs.
     ```bash
    python -m chatbot.visual.image_extractor
    ```